 These smaller systems, which are generally raised off the ground with a handle for rotating the bin, have the fastest rate for generating finished compost from yard materials.

-- By regularly rotating/tumbling the yard materials, these units aerate and heat contents to a finished compost in as little as three weeks.
+- By regularly rotating and tumbling the yard materials, these units aerate and heat contents to a finished compost in as little as three weeks.

 - The systems are designed to be turned daily.